isamaues/SinesTA/README.md

   For compiling the a Lite the YAMNet model on raspberry pi.

 # Installation
-Check the installation_guide file for a step by step guide to installing and running the application.
+Check the INSTALLATION_GUIDE file for a step by step guide to installing and running the application.